nv-legate/multimesh-jax-workflows/CONTRIBUTING.md

 ## Code Formatting Requirements

-Legate-Jax uses pre-commit to format files.
+MultiMesh for Jax uses pre-commit to format files.
 Please use [pre-commit](https://pre-commit.com/) on commits to format any Python changes.
 We hope that the automation of our formatting checks will make it easy to comply with our coding standards.
 If you encounter problems with code formatting, please let us know in a comment on your PR.